Child Custody

 - Parent's moral fitness.

-Both sides of the parents have an equal burden of proving that his or her custody would be the best interest of the child.
+When it comes to the final decision of the custody, both sides of the parents will have an equal burden of proving in every efforts that his or her custody would be the best interest of the child.
 Some states have laws that give mother the preference of child custody, but even in those states many fathers have been successful in obtaining custody in the past.
 There are cases where the court make a formal decision of Legal Guardianship in which a judge orders to suspend parents' custody of their child and gives custody right to a non-parent.

 If you plan to prepare your own child custody form, ensure that you have right legal forms signed by you and seek an advice from the lawyer for any unclear issue.
 You can find these legal documents at your local stationery or go online and search for Free Legal Forms and there are many choices out there with download options.
 Besides child custody forms, there are other legal forms related to divorce and dissolution of marriage such as Ratification of Marriage, Authorization to School and Power of Attorney by Husband and Wife.
 Such Free Divorce Forms are very helpful to you, as it is always recommended to be prepared in advance when you feel that you would be in a situation of needing legal documents in the future.